 Seminar Partners is an Accredited Provider of Professionalism Content by the Law Society of Ontario, and a pre-approved CPD Provider of the Law Society of British Columbia.

 Live webinars allow you to hear faculty and see their presentation slides, and ask questions by chat.
 There is no video feed of the presenter(s).
-You will need a current web browser (Chrome 11, Safari 5 and up, Internet Explorer 8 and up - do not use Firefox), a wired (better than wireless) connection to the Internet of at least 2 Mbps, and Adobe Flash Player 12 or higher.
+You will need a current web browser (Chrome, Safari, Firefox, Internet Explorer), a wired (better than wireless) connection to the Internet of at least 2 Mbps, and Adobe Flash Player 12 or higher.
 You can test your internet speed/bandwidth here.
 You can find out whether you have Adobe Flash Player installed here.
 You can download the player directly here.
-If you miss the live program, you can access the archive, at your convenience, for 30 days.
+If you miss the live program, you can access the archive, at your convenience, for 60 days.

-At Seminar Partners, we guarantee the quality of our programs.
-In fact, 98% of our participants say they would recommend the program they have taken to their colleagues.
-If, after having attended a program in its entirety, you are not satisfied that the program has enhanced your understanding of the subject, and you notify us of this in writing before leaving the venue, we will give you a credit toward another program of comparable price.
+At Seminar Partners, we’re proud of the quality of our programs and presenters.
+An overwhelming 98% of our participants say they would recommend the program they have taken to their colleagues.
+If, after having attended a program in its entirety, you are not satisfied that the program has enhanced your understanding of the subject, and you notify us of this in writing before the end of the program, we will give you a credit toward another program of comparable price.